 WINGS features the Advisement Report, which outlines all of the specific requirements needed to complete a degree in your declared major.
 Because the Advisement Report factors in your completed and in-progress coursework, it is also a good to way track the progress that you are making towards the completion of your degree.

 "What If" Advisement Reports are hypothetical reports that illustrate the academic requirements for any undergraduate academic program at UW-L. The "What If" allows students to see how their current courses would apply to a major or minor prior to declaring it.
 Instructions for creating a What If Report are available.
 Please see an advisor if you have questions about the report.

-Any student with a physical, sensory, diagnosed learning disability, AD/HD, a psychological disability, or is a veteran with wounded warrior status is eligible for accommodations through Disability Resource Services.
+Any student with a physical, sensory, diagnosed learning disability, AD/HD, a psychological disability, or is a veteran with wounded warrior status is eligible for accommodations through ACCESS Center.
 Please contact their office for more information.

 To enroll in an initial English or Math course at UW-L, in most cases you must first take the University of Wisconsin Placement Tests for English and Math.
 The foreign language placement test may also be needed to enroll in Spanish, German, and French coursework as well.
 The Admissions Office usually provides new freshman with information about test dates each spring after they have been accepted to the university.
 For additional information about the UW Placement Tests, please contact the Counseling and Testing Center.

 There are several online tutorials available that explain the registration process on WINGS.
 Students should be familiar with the process prior to registration.

 Your registration appointment can be found by going to the "Enrollment Dates" menu in WINGS and clicking on "Details".
 Appointment times for registration are commonly determined by the number of credits that you have earned.